Today In History logo TIH

 1480

-Ottoman troops executed approximately 800 inhabitants of Otranto in southern Italy after the city refused to convert to Islam following its capture.
-The "Martyrs of Otranto" were beatified by the Catholic Church in 1771 and canonized in 2013.
-The siege and massacre marked the deepest Ottoman military penetration into the Italian peninsula.
+Ottoman troops executed approximately 800 inhabitants of Otranto in southern Italy after the city's garrison and civilian population refused to convert to Islam following its capture during an Ottoman naval raid.
+The mass killing represented the deepest Ottoman military penetration into the Italian peninsula and sent shockwaves through Christendom.
+The "Martyrs of Otranto" were beatified by the Catholic Church in 1771 and canonized by Pope Francis in 2013, more than five centuries after their deaths.

 1676